analyticbastard/clj-on-k8s-quickstart/README.md

 I needed to switch from Ring/Jetty to HttpKit because of an Eclipse project class not found by Graal that I could not resolve.
-The class was indeed present in the produced Jar, but it lools like Graal does not support something related to it.
+The class was indeed present in the produced Jar, but it looks like a more general problem with Graal.
+The Eclipse ecosystem is apparently affected by this.

-I needed to get rid of several signature checks that I had no time to fix.
+Also I needed to get rid of several cryptographic signature checks that I had no time to fix.

 ## Thanks!